BlueBlazin/giron-rs/README.md

 ## giron-wasm

-An WebAssembly based package for parsing ECMAScript on the client side.
+A WebAssembly based package for parsing ECMAScript on the client side.

 ## giron-node